-5.6.
+2.6.
 Undertake project activities

-"Project activities" is the carrying out of projects and control measures that result in electricity and/or fossil fuel gas savings (abatement).
-The activity start date is the date at which project works commence, and this cannot occur before the project's scoping plan application has been submitted.
-The PBA Regulations includes a list of activities related to the project which may occur before scoping plan submission under Regulation 6(6), 'Activity end date' (referred to in the regulations as the 'implementation start time'), in relation to a project, means the date, and optionally the time, normal operations are capable of commencing after all changes to be implemented by the project, including any testing and commissioning, are completed.
+'Project activities' is the carrying out of projects and control measures that result in electricity and/or fossil fuel gas savings (abatement).
+The project works start date is the date at which project works commence, and this cannot occur before the project's scoping plan application has been approved.
+The PBA Regulations includes a list of activities related to the project which may occur before scoping plan submission under Regulation 6(6).
+'Project works end date' (referred to in the regulations as the 'implementation start time'), in relation to a project, means the date, and optionally the time, normal operations are capable of commencing after all changes to be implemented by the project, including any testing and commissioning, are completed.
 Determination of the impact cannot happen before this date.